lydstyl/221016-gab-gtd-apollo-server/readme.md

 ## TODO

--   update label also update task label (should be ok now)
--   delete label should remove label from tasks
 -   add label to task also add task id to label
 -   remove label from task also remove task id from label
 -   Script to clear database and populate it from trello